magnunscheffer/veeam/linux-reip/README.md

 - Associate this script "reip.ps1" with yours Failover Plans (Post Failover Script) :

-_Explanation: The script will automatically discover the Failover Plan and VMs associated with this FP, if there are Windows VMs they will be ignored (because it is natively supported by Veeam)_
+_Explanation: The script will automatically discover the Failover Plan and VMs associated with this FP, if there are Windows VMs they will be ignored (because it is natively supported by Veeam)._

 ![alt text](https://github.com/magnunscheffer/veeam/blob/main/linux-reip/failoverplan-example.png?raw=true)